Mujhse Dosti Karoge!: Filming

-Principal photography was conducted across several domestic and international locations, including Shimla, Manali, Mumbai, London, and Switzerland.
-Choreography for the film’s musical sequences was handled by Ahmed Khan, while costumes were designed by Manish Malhotra and Rocky Star.
-Sharmishta Roy served as the film’s production designer.
+Principal photography was conducted across several domestic and international locations, including Shimla, Manali, Mumbai, London, and].
+Choreography for the film's musical sequences was handled by Ahmed Khan, while costumes were designed by Manish Malhotra and Rocky Star.
+Sharmishta Roy served as the film's production designer.

 Soundtrack

 The soundtrack for Mujhse Dosti Karoge! was composed by Rahul Sharma, marking his debut as a film composer.
 Sharma accepted the offer in April 2001 while on a concert tour with his father, santoor maestro Shivkumar Sharma.
-He described the music as "young and fresh," tailored to reflect the urban and romantic themes of the film.
+He described the music as "young and fresh,".
 The score incorporated traditional instruments such as the santoor and flute, along with an orchestral arrangement featuring sixty violinists for the background score.

-The lyrics were written by veteran lyricist Anand Bakshi, with playback vocals provided by Alisha Chinai, Alka Yagnik, Asha Bhosle, Lata Mangeshkar, Udit Narayan, and Sonu Nigam.
+The lyrics were written by Anand Bakshi, with vocals provided by Alisha Chinai, Alka Yagnik, Asha Bhosle, Lata Mangeshkar, Udit Narayan, and Sonu Nigam.
 Reflecting on the project in later interviews, Sharma described it as both a "great" and "learning" experience.
 The soundtrack was released on 12 June 2002 under the Saregama label.